Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 > [!NOTE]
 > - Avoid intersections between the collider and the rest mesh.
 > - Colliders with high Level Of Detail will affect the simulation performance.
+> - Collider meshes must have the same number of vertices although it can be different from the number of vertices of the rest, deformed, animated and simulated meshes.

 ### Remove Rest Collider